Quantum Cosmology: The formal framework: Quantum Gravity

 The major alternative to the direct quantization of Einstein's theory is string theory.
-The ambition of this theory is to provide a unified quantum theory of all interactions; quantum gravity is then only a particular aspect in a limit where gravity can be distinguished as a separate interaction.
-As for string-based quantum cosmology, we refer the reader to the corresponding contributions to this volume.
+The ambition of this theory is to provide a unified quantum theory of all interactions; quantum gravity is then only a particular, ``emergent'' aspect in a limit where gravity can be distinguished as a separate interaction.